doug-moen/openscad2/rfc/Objects.md

   extending the other library's API.
 That's an exceptional case.
   More commonly, you just use the library, as `use library;`.

+In OpenSCAD2, it's an error for a binding imported by `include` to conflict with another definition or `include` in the same block.
+Overrides are always specified explicitly, they don't happen implicitly.
+In the next few sections, we'll discuss several idioms for explicit overrides using customization and `merge`.

 ### Composing Customization with Inclusion

 By composing the two operations, you have the general ability